-Fast forward to the dawn of streaming services and creating playlists.
-Suddenly there is no limit whatsoever to how many songs you could add.
-The world was your oyster or in some cases, your Blue Oyster Cult if that’s what you were gunning for.
+Now, let’s fast forward to the dawn of streaming services and the creating of playlists.
+Suddenly there is no limit whatsoever to how many songs you can add to a mix.
+The world is your oyster or in some cases, your Blue Oyster Cult if that’s what you were gunning for.
 I have one playlist with almost 2,000 songs on it.
 Yes, that seems excessive.
-But, if you look at it like your own personal radio station, it’s pretty useful.
+But, if you look at it as your own personal radio station, it’s pretty useful.
 Just press shuffle and see what happens.

-But let’s narrow this down.
-Let’s focus on playlists that consist solely of one band or musician.
-We all make them.
-We’re a fan of a band and we dump a bunch of their songs in a playlist and call it a day.
+Anyway, for the purpose of this exercise, let’s focus on playlists that consist solely of one band or musician.
+We all make them; dump a bunch of an act’s songs in a playlist and call it a day.
 Sometimes Spotify even does it for us.
 But where is the fun in that?
 Music is all about the personal connection between the music and the listener.
 If you love a band, you should want to make your own playlist of them.
 You should want your songs on there, not songs picked by a computer in the back offices of Spotify HQ.

 And it’s not enough to add limits.
 Sequence that shit!
 It’s more fun that way.